-The Bank provides financial services to customers based in the United Kingdom, Ireland, Belgium, the Netherlands, Luxembourg, Germany, Austria, Switzerland, France, Italy, Spain, Portugal, Demark, Sweden, Finland, Norway, Iceland and Poland.
+The Bank provides financial services to customers based in the United Kingdom, Ireland, Belgium, the Netherlands, Luxembourg, Germany, Austria, Switzerland, France, Italy, Spain, Portugal, Denmark, Sweden, Finland, Norway, Iceland and Poland.
 The Bank operates its only branch in Spain.
 The Bank is regulated by the Central Bank of Ireland ("CBI") and has an Irish banking licence under the Central Bank of Ireland Act 1971 (as amended).
-The Bank is subject to the CBI's Corporate Governance Code for Credit Institutions and Insurance Undertakings 2013 which imposes minimum core standards upon all credit institutions licensed by the CBI.
+The Bank is subject to both the CBI's Corporate Governance Requirements for Credit Institutions 2015 which imposes minimum core standards upon all credit institutions licensed by the CBI.
 The Bank is not required to comply with the additional Corporate Governance Code requirements for High Impact designated institutions.